KJ5JMX/python-flask-car-routes-lab/README.md

 - Added default route (`/`) returning **Welcome to Flatiron Cars**
 - Prepared `existing_models` list for later model-specific routes

+## Updates

+- Added `/models/<model>` route
+  - Checks if the requested model exists in `existing_models`
+  - Returns “Flatiron {model} is in our fleet” if found
+  - Returns “No models called {model} exist in our catalog” if not found
+- Configured Flask to run on port 5555
+- Verified both routes work locally

 ## Next Steps

 - Implement `/model` route to display car model details